amnotpopichu/CV-2025/final_project/README.md

 ~~~

 # Step 3: Overlay
-One of the largest issues for this project is the fact that there is clearly a large opencv window displaying the debugging in the top left of our screen, so to solve this, it would be helpful to create a transparent window overlay above the desktop, that is clickthrough and see through.
+One of the largest issues for this project is the fact that there is clearly a large OpenCV window displaying the debugging in the top left of our screen, so to solve this, it would be helpful to create a transparent window overlay above the desktop, that is clickthrough and see through.

 Im really struggling with the overlay, the majority of my overlay code is in overlay_test.py, and is an adapted version of some code i found on [Stack Overflow](https://stackoverflow.com/questions/43666230/tkinter-create-canvas-that-overlays-screen-with-transparent-background), which was then adapted by Claude for MacOS use after I discovered that different platforms require different things.
 From there I attempted to understand what was going on, which can be seen in my comments.